Textualize/textual/docs/guide/animator.md

 Note that the only change we had to make was to pass `easing="linear"` into the `animate` method.

+!!! note

+    If you wish to use a custom easing function, you can pass a callable that accepts a `float` as input and returns a `float` as the argument for `easing`.

-You can preview the different easing functions by running `textual easing`, and clicking the buttons on the left of the window.
+You can preview the built-in easing functions by running `textual easing`, and clicking the buttons on the left of the window.

 ## Completion callbacks